nchah/github-traffic-stats/README.md

 ## Python CLI

-Python CLI tool to get web traffic stats on the command line.
+Python CLI tool to get web traffic stats on the command line using the GitHub API.

 ### Dependencies